danygiguere/spring-boot-3-reactive-with-kotlin-coroutines/README.md

 - This project is just a demo or a starting template to work with Spring boot 3 with Kotlin coroutines and r2dbc and DatabaseClient (https://docs.spring.io/spring-framework/reference/data-access/r2dbc.html)
 - The project is set up to work mysql (you can clone this project to create a dockerized db: https://github.com/danygiguere/docker_db)
 - I have kept the H2 database configuration in the project, but it has discrepancies compoare to the r2dbc:mysql db.
+- There is an automatic re-migration of the db and seed on start up.
+To disable it, go to application.yml and comment this line: spring.profiles.active=seed.
 - If you are using IntelliJ Ultimate, you can run the requests.http file (in the test folder) to test all the available routes
 - In this demo I haven't used an orm.
 If you'd like to use an ORM, have a look at CoroutineCrudRepository.
 It' is a non-blocking reactive interface for generic CRUD operations using Kotlin Coroutines.
 - The app demonstrates: